exercism/sml/README.md

 It will create the exercise directory, test and stub files.

+**Note:**
+- You need Python 3.5+.
-**Note:** It will fail with some exercises.
+- It may fail with some exercises.
 Reasons:
   - `canonical-data.json` does not exist
   - type mismatch

 In those cases you will have to create the files manually. `testlib.sml` can be copied from `lib/testlib.sml`.
 When in doubt, feel free to open an issue.

 In order to generate `README.md` you will need an up to date copy of `problem-specifications`.
 This should be located at the same level as your `sml` clone.
 Then you can execute:

 ```
+bin/fetch-configlet
 bin/configlet generate . -o {{ slug }}
 ```